 The rock hopper, shown to the left, is very well suited for life on dry clay and sandstone banks.
 They blend in so well to their environment, making them visible only when they move.
 Trout love these large hoppers, when the wind blows them into the river on strong windy days.
 Their under body color is a drab gray/olive, even blueish in tone some times.

 The bullet head dry fly, tied with deer hair, is a great and easy grasshopper dry fly pattern.
-The deer hair tied in at the tail and the wing provide plenty of buoyancy, along with a thick wrapping of hackle to add to its floatation.
+The deer hair tied in at the tail and the wing provides plenty of buoyancy, along with a thick wrapping of hackle to add to its flotation.